Differences Between a Limited Company and a Sole Trader:

 Forma is a great example of an all-in-one solution that offers much more than just accounting services.
 For instance:

-We work with both Sole Traders and Limited Companies, so we are ideal for the time when you are starting out and may want to launch your Limited Company in the near future.
+- We work with both Sole Traders and Limited Companies, so we are ideal for the time when you are starting out and may want to launch or register your Limited Company in the near future.

-More importantly, joining Forma is joining a community of experts who can help you decide what the next growth opportunity for your business may be, through the use of a variety of valuable articles, tools, and calculators.
+More importantly, joining Forma is joining a community of experts who can help you decide what the next growth opportunity for your business may be, through the use of a variety of valuable business guides and calculators.